intel-iot-devkit/smart-video-workshop/Labs/Optimize_Caffe_squeezeNet.md

 # Optimize a Caffe* Classification Model - SqueezeNet v1.1

 In this lab, we are going to use the Model Downloader to download a Caffe* Classification model - SqueezeNet v1.1 from [Open Model Zoo](https://github.com/openvinotoolkit/open_model_zoo).
 Then use Model Optimizer to convert the model into Intermediate Representation format with both FP32 and FP16 data precision.

-#### Set short path for the workshop directory

-	export SV=/opt/intel/workshop/smart-video-workshop/

 ## Part 1: Download a public pre-trained model with Model Downloader

 In this section, you will use the Model Downloader to download a public pre-trained Caffe* classfication model.